dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 the path with lower learning curve GUI despite the productivity when using text-based programs.

-I am not saying that efficiency trumps convinience.
+I am not saying that efficiency trumps convenience.
 They are different criteria and not correlated.

-Some people would like efficiency over convinience like me.
-Others would choose convinience.
+Some people would like efficiency over convenience like me.
+Others would choose convenience.

 It is like normal person would choose cars that uses automatic transmission, a racer would likely to use a manual type.
 Are you a